DovJacobson/portfolio/README.md

 ---

 ## talks
-this is a listing of the various (17 as of now) talks I hacve given about game-based learning.
+this is a listing of the various talks on game-based learning that i have given once or more.
+(17 as of mid-2022)

-all llustrations are in an external 'google slide' show, into which i have copied a representative slide from each of the talks listed.
+all llustrations are in an external 'google slide' show, into which i've copied a representative slide from each of the talks listed.

 _dov@gamesthatwork.com_